|

 The 15-Hour National USPAP Course or its equivalent 15 Hours

-Licensed Residential - the following appraisal prelicensing courses plus an Associate's Degree or higher.
+Certified Residential - the following appraisal prelicensing courses plus the necessary college requirements outlined here - .

 The 15-Hour National USPAP Course or its equivalent 15 Hours